 Prepare Your Child for Success

 A good night’s rest is crucial for child development.
-Sleep can be restricted for many different reasons, including ADHD and sleep disorders.
-One of the most common sleep disorders is sleep apnea, which currently affects 7% of adults and 1-10% of children.
-Fortunately, awareness of the disorder is growing, and more patients are noticing their symptoms and finding professional help.
+Sleep may be restricted for many different reasons, including ADHD and sleep disorders.
+One of the most common sleep disorders is sleep apnea, which currently affects 7 percent of adults and 1 to 10 percent of children.
+Fortunately, awareness of the disorder is growing, and more patients are noticing their symptoms and seeking professional help.
+If your child struggles to sleep at night, they may be suffering from sleep apnea, which can not only disrupt their sleep but also wreak havoc on their health.

-If your child struggles to sleep at night, they may be suffering from sleep apnea.
-The majority of children with sleep disorders suffer from Obstructive Sleep Apnea (OSA).
-Those who suffer from OSA have an obstruction in their airway that causes pauses in breathing during sleep.
-When airflow is restricted, your blood oxygen levels drop which can cause severe health complications including shortness of breath and weakened heart function.
+The majority of children with sleep disorders suffer from obstructive sleep apnea (OSA).
+Those who suffer from this type of sleep apnea have an obstruction in their airway that causes lapses in breathing during sleep.
+When airflow is restricted, your blood oxygen levels drop.
+This can cause severe health complications including shortness of breath and weakened heart function.

 OSA Symptoms in Children